8/9/2024

 13/9

 It was a 4.30 wake up this morning for a 5.15 departure for the 80km drive to Fish River Canyon.
-The truck drove us to the north lookout then we waited for sun up, then walked back along the rim to the main lookout point, about 2km, we then had breaky.
+The truck drove us to the north lookout and we waited for sun up, then walked back along the rim to the main lookout point, about 2km, we then had breaky.
 It’s pretty barren habitat here.
 There was a large flock of Pale-winged Starlings begging for food, some Rock Martins and a Familiar Chat, and that’s that.
-On our way out of the canyon we found some Oryx and Mountain Zebra, Black-chested Snake Eagle and Southern Pale Chanting Goshawk.
+On our way out of the canyon we found some Gemsbok and Mountain Zebra, Black-chested Snake Eagle, Southern Pale Chanting Goshawk and Southern Ostrich.
 The trip into Keetmanshoop was so uneventful that we both nodded off.
 The town was pretty birdless.
 We are in rooms tonight at the Schutzenhaus.
 The room is huge.
 We headed out again at 16.00 to Giants Playground where there are large rocks stacked on top of each other.
-I got Rock Agama and Cinnamon Breasted Bunting.
-A short drive away is the Quivertree Forest where we watched the sun go down, then back to the hotel where John had stayed behind to cook dinner for us.
+I got Rosy-faced Lovebird in the carpark, Rock Agama and Cinnamon-breasted Bunting.
+A short drive away is the Quivertree Forest where we watched the sun go down with some tame Rock Hyraxes, then back to the hotel where John had stayed behind to cook dinner for us.
 As usual bed soon after.

 14/9

-We set off after breakfast at 8am.
+We set off after breakfast and a quick look around where I managed a shot of Rosy-faced Lovebird feeding in mistletoe, at 8am.
 Both Bev and I are coming down with colds, so I struggled through the day with a headache, sore throat and runny nose.
 It was a mostly transit day with no new birds until we stopped at Hammerstein Lodge.
+Just before getting to the lodge we found some Bat-eared Foxes foraging in the late afternoon.
 It’s back to camping for us, so we pitched the tent then I went out looking for new birds and found Crimson-breasted Gonolek one of the must see passerines with a bright red breast, black back with a white stripe through the wing, but I couldn’t get a good shot of them.
-I also found Ashy Tit and Chestnut-vented Tit-babbler.
+I also found Acacia Pied Barbet, Ashy Tit and Chestnut-vented Tit-babbler.

 15/9

-4.30 in the morning to rise is very difficult after a poor night’s sleep due to my cold, but we managed to get our tent de-pitched and ger into the truck for our 5.30 departure.
+4.30 in the morning to rise is very difficult after a poor night’s sleep due to my cold, but we managed to get our tent de-pitched and get into the truck for our 5.30 departure.
 We got to the gate at Sossusvlei a bit early so some went for a coffee.
 After sunrise the gates were opened, the queue had grown considerably by then, by the time we got to Dune 45 there were already many people climbing it, the walk up wasn’t that hard with plenty of foot holes to plonk my boots into so I was at the top, which isn’t really the top of the dune in quick time for some magnificent views of dunes in the early morning light.
 We had breakfast by the truck then went down to Deadvlei.
 The truck isn’t 4wd so we were transfered to 4x4s to where we walked the last bit to the valley which has lots of dead trees looking stark against the towering dunes.
 There were hardly any birds around, and nothing new.
-By the time we got back to the tuck it was lunch time then we headed up to Sesriem Canyon, which is a slot canyon with some small pools of stagnant water in one section.
-We then drove to Bushman’s Desert Camp north of Solitaire along rough corrugated gravel roads, not far from our destination we found a Lappet-faced Vulture and Martial Eagle soaring nearly over the road and a pair of Bat-eared Foxes.
-We arrived late in the afternoon.
+By the time we got back to the truck it was lunch time then we headed up to Sesriem Canyon, which is a slot canyon with some small pools of stagnant water in one section.
+We then drove to Bushman’s Desert Camp north of Solitaire along rough corrugated gravel roads, not far from our destination we found a Lappet-faced Vulture and Martial Eagle soaring nearly over the road.
 My energy level was low, so by the time we’d pitched our tent with a view over the valley I was knackered and lay down for a rest.
 It took all of my willpower to get up when Bev said that they had a small floodlit pool that had some birds around it, I knew what they were going to be, and I was right, a few Double-banded Sandgrouse, being a new bird it was worth getting up for.
 I managed to get some food into me, and was very grateful when some of the ladies on the the trip who were medically trained and carrying suitable drugs with them offered to give them to me.
 Bed as soon as I could.
+You may notice that the photos have a hazy look to them.
+There is always a mixture of smoke but mostly fine dust in the air here, making the day light harsh and the sunsets spectacular despite little to no cloud.
+This phenomenon was with us for most of the trip.

 16/9

-It was 7am when we piled into the open 4wd truck and headed out into the desert along private tracks.
-The habitat here is just a bit better than much of what we’ve passed through recently and it showed with Oryx grazing all over the place.
+I found a Great Rufous Sparrow early then at 7am we piled into the open 4wd truck and headed out into the desert along private tracks.
+The habitat here is just a bit better than much of what we’ve passed through recently and it showed with Gemsbok grazing all over the place.
 We flushed a Kori Bustard and found some Ruppell’s Bustards that were too far away and into the sun to get a decent shot.
-They make the wierdest call somewhat like what you might expect to be a frog.
+They make the wierdest call, somewhat like what you might expect to be a frog.
 When we got back we had breakfast, de-pitched the tent and headed off.
 Just as we neared the highway we found a pair of Double-banded Courser.
 First stop was the Tropic of Capricorn where I heard frogs calling, but I wasn’t fooled, I found a small group of Ruppell’s Bustards and managed a shot of them.
 Next stop was Kuiseb Canyon which is also described as a moonscape, only a pair of Pied Crows here.
-The leader had to do do some shopping for lunch in Walvis Bay, then we drove to the edge of the big lagoon for lunch.
+The leader had to do some shopping for lunch in Walvis Bay, then we drove to the edge of the big lagoon for lunch.
 There were both Greater and Lesser Flamingos close to shore along with Pied Avocet and a pair of Common Greenshank.
 We then drove north to our hotel in Swakopmund where we’ll be for two nights.
 We’re at the Dunedin Star Guest House where we got a pleasant room.
 We had enough time to walk down to the river mouth just on the south edge of town where there is a wetland.
-We added Caspian Tern, Little Stint, Chestnut-breasted Sandpiper, Three-banded Plover, White-fronted Plover, Kitlitz’s Plover Curlew Sanpiper and Common Ringed Plover.
+We added Caspian Tern, Little Stint, Chestnut-banded Plover, Three-banded Plover, White-fronted Plover, Kitlitz’s Plover, Curlew Sandpiper, Common Ringed Plover.
 We had just enough time to get back and change before we headed down for a group dinner at Kuckis pub where I had an Oryx burger for 140Rand.
 It was 22.30 before we got back to the hotel where I crashed.

 17/9